collective/collective.awstats/src/collective/awstats/README.txt

-BlueAwstats
+awstats
 ===========

-BlueAwstats is a products for displaying Awstats generated statistice inside a plone site.
+awstats is a products for displaying Awstats generated statistice inside a plone site.

 Version: